Are you a pet owner? Thinking of buying a property that belongs to a homeowners or condo association? Then you’ll want to read this article.

 - Exclusion of exotic and farm animals

-While condos are allowed to limit pet ownership, this can only be done through a written rule or regulation.
-This rule must have been voted in or have been part of the initial condo declaration.
+While associations are allowed to limit pet ownership, this can only be done through a written rule or regulation.
+This rule must have been voted in or have been part of the initial declaration.

 Common condo and HOA pet rules